magician79/coding-standard/README.md

 ---

-### Choosing a PHPCS profile
+## Choosing a PHPCS profile

-- Start with Pragmatic for existing/legacy code to get quick wins with minimal friction.
-It emphasizes:
-  - `declare(strict_types=1)`
-  - Type hints (parameters/returns/properties)
-  - Imports hygiene (unused uses, ordering)
-  - Strict comparisons
-  - Unused variables/parameters
-  - Auto-fixable cleanup rules
-- Use Strict for new projects or modules where you’re comfortable meeting broader Slevomat expectations.
-It references the entire Slevomat standard and may require additional exclusions to align with your preferences.
+- **Pragmatic**: best for existing/legacy code.
+- **Strict**: best for new projects or modernized code.

-You can mix: keep Pragmatic globally and selectively enforce Strict on specific paths:
+You can also mix: Pragmatic globally, Strict on certain paths:

 ```xml
 <file>src/NewModule</file>
 <rule ref="vendor/magician79/coding-standard/ruleset/phpcs.strict.xml">